FLAMINGO: Tracing the co-evolution of hot gas and black holes in galaxy groups and clusters: Simulations and methodology

 We consider three types of BH population: total, central, and satellite.
 The mass distributions of these populations are shown in Fig.~\ref{fig:BH_populations}, where each hexbin includes at least three BHs (or BH populations).
 The solid black line represents the running median, computed in bins of 0.1 dex, and the shaded region indicates the 10th to 90th percentile range of the data.
 Each bin is colour-coded by the mass of the most massive BH (mmBH) in the corresponding halo.

-The total BH population (top panel) includes all BHs located within \rfive{} of their host haloes, regardless of whether they are gravitationally bound.
-We define the central BH (middle panel) as the most massive BH within 30 kpc of the halo centre, which is defined by HBT-HERONS and SOAP as the position of the most bound particle.
-In practice, the particle with the minimum potential will normally also correspond to the most bound particle (or will be very close to it), but in rare circumstances (e.g., major mergers) these locations can differ significantly.
-In these cases, our criterion misclassifies a low-mass (seed mass) BH as the central BH, which will appear in Fig.~\ref{fig:BH_populations} as part of a distinct near-seed mass population.
+The total BH population (top panel) includes all BHs located within \rfive{} of their host haloes, regardless of whether they are gravitationally bound. {The number count of these BHs as a function of halo mass can be seen in the inset plot in the middle panel of Fig.~\ref{fig:BH_populations}.
+As expected, the number of BHs increases with halo mass, with the most massive haloes containing on the order of $10^3$ BHs.}

+{We define the central BH (middle panel) as the most massive BH within 30 kpc of the halo centre.
+The halo centre is defined by HBT-HERONS and SOAP as the position of the most bound particle, which may be a dark matter, stellar, gas, or BH particle.
+In FLAMINGO, it is not a mathematical requirement that massive BHs are repositioned onto the halo centre.
+Instead, BHs are repositioned onto the gas particle with the lowest potential energy within the SPH kernel of the BH particle (see Section ~\ref{subsubsec: BH Implementation}), provided that gas particle has a lower gravitational potential energy than the BH particle.
+As a result, BHs can in some cases reside in a local potential minimum rather than at the global halo centre (e.g., during mergers).
+In the majority of cases, the most massive BH migrates to the halo’s potential minimum, which typically coincides with the position of the most bound particle.
+However, in rare circumstances (e.g. following a major merger), these two locations can differ substantially, and the most massive BH may lie outside the 30 kpc selection radius.
+In such cases, our criterion misclassifies a low-mass (e.g., seed-mass) BH as the central BH.
+These systems appear in Fig.~\ref{fig:BH_populations} as a distinct near-seed-mass population.
 Each such halo does host a much more massive BH (indicated by the colour-coding), but it lies beyond the 30 kpc selection radius.
 Across the halo mass range studied, only 0.060\% of central BHs fall below $3 \times 10^5\msun$, and thus do not affect later results.
-We note that the incidence of such low-mass central BHs is higher in simulation runs with repositioning schemes that do not exclude the BH’s potential.
+We have examined how the position of the most bound particle changes with time for these rare cases, using the associated halo merger trees from HBT-HERONS.
+We find that these rare cases tend to show rapid evolution of the location of the most bound particle compared to the much more typical case of a smoothly varying position (due to the cluster bulk velocity), which would indeed suggest that there have been recent dynamical disturbances for these rare cases.}